SellerKit

 All US FBA and FBM sellers who import products from outside the United States, with heaviest impact on sellers sourcing from China, Vietnam, India, and other countries with stacked duty structures

-After the Supreme Court struck down all IEEPA-based tariffs on February 20, 2026, the Trump administration immediately invoked Section 122 of the Trade Act of 1974, imposing a 10% global import surcharge effective February 24.
+After the Supreme Court struck down all IEEPA-based tariffs on February 20, 2026, the Trump administration invoked Section 122 of the Trade Act of 1974, imposing a 10% global import surcharge effective February 24.
+(Trump announced via social media he would raise it to 15% β€” the statutory maximum β€” but has not formally issued a new proclamation raising the rate.)
 The surcharge expires July 24, 2026 unless Congress extends it.
 For FBA sellers importing from China, the new duty stacks on top of existing Section 301 rates, pushing effective tariff rates above 50% on many product categories.
-Amazon has responded by pressuring suppliers for 20–30% discounts, while sellers must urgently reprice or locate domestic alternatives before margins collapse.

 Real-World Impact

-A product imported from China at $10 landed cost previously faced ~25% Section 301 duties ($2.50).
-The new 10% Section 122 surcharge adds roughly $1.25 more (applied to the post-duty value), pushing landed cost to ~$13.75 β€” a 37.5% jump vs. pre-tariff era, before accounting for any China-specific additional duties.
+A product imported from China at $10 landed cost previously faced ~25% Section 301 duties ($2.50), raising it to $12.50.
+The 10% Section 122 surcharge adds roughly $1.25 more (applied to the post-duty value), pushing landed cost to ~$13.75 β€” a 37.5% jump vs. pre-tariff era, before accounting for any China-specific additional duties.

 Key Points